Breast Imaging

 Call

-Fellows are responsible for taking patient calls regarding any difficulties or complications after percutaneous biopsy.
-They are also available to protocol breast MRIs that are scheduled in the evening or on weekends.
-There is currently no ER or body call.
+Fellows are responsible for at-home pager call related to breast imaging.
+This could include providing after-hour reads for inpatient or Emergency room breast ultrasounds or answering patient calls regarding any difficulties or complications after percutaneous biopsy.
+They are also available for emergent breast drainages that have to occur in the evening or on weekends.
+There is currently no mandatory ER or body call.

 Teaching